Blog > Using Pinterest to Promote Your Business

 Paid for Pins?

 Pinterest are currently testing out a ‘promoted pin’ feature.
 This will work in a very similar way to Facebook Ads and Promoted Tweets, in that you advertisers will pay per click on their promoted pin.
-At the time of writing, this feature is still in testing stages with Pinterest, but you can read more about this on their blog here.

 We love Pinterest here at Create and really enjoy pinning ourselves - you can check out our own Pinterest profile here: